tobek/headsoak/notes.md

         - remove note
     - do shared notes live in $s.n.sharedNuts with IDs as uid of owner? regardless there is NO reason to write them fully to sharee's firebase. maybe just $s.n.nuts but stub with just tags and private, and rest is updated on init BUT HIDDEN FROM SYNC
 - removing:
-    - sharer updates 'share' child objs in their notes/tags, and puts a uid:'x' in recipient's share obj
     - recipient see's the x, and delete's local notes and the uid:'x'
 - fetch local representation of friend names